 Helpful Tips for Making London Broil

 - London broil, also known as top round, is a lean cut of beef and can turn into shoe leather easily if it's over cooked.
-For the best result, I recommend cooking it no further than medium, preferably medium-rare or to an internal temperature of 130-135°F. See more tips for determining doneness on beef it's what's for dinner.
+For the best result, I recommend cooking it no further than medium, preferably medium-rare or to an internal temperature of 130-135°F.

 - When choosing london broil, look for uniform thickness for the most even cooking.